wp-plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.1.12 =
-* Fixed bug where execution order could be compromised, resulting in NO SSL messages.
+* Added the force SSL option, in cases where SSL could not be detected for some reason.
 * Added a test to check if the proposed .htaccess rules will work in the current environment.
 * Readded HSTS to the htaccess rules, but now as an option.
 Adding this should be done only when you are sure you do not want to revert back to http.